 Kosher salt and freshly ground black pepper

 Rinse the seeds before beginning!
-Add the first three ingredients (chicken stock, lemon juice and quinoa) to a medium saucepan.
+Add the first three ingredients (chicken stock, lemon juice, and quinoa) to a medium saucepan.
 Bring the mixture to a boil over medium-high heat.
 Reduce the heat to a simmer, cover the pan and cook until all the liquid is absorbed.
 This should take about 12 to 15 minutes.

 You will want to create the dressing while the seeds are cooking.
 In a small bowl, mix together the olive oil, 1/4 cup fresh lemon juice, and seasonings.
 Season with additional salt and pepper to taste.

-When the seeds has finished cooking, pour the dressing over the quinoa and toss until the mixture is evenly coated.
+When the seeds have finished cooking, pour the dressing over the quinoa and toss until the mixture is evenly coated.
 Transfer a meal to a serving dish and season again with salt and pepper to taste before serving.

 See more about quinoa salad recipes.